SilenceZheng66/Carnival_Booking_System/README.md

 We suppose your machine has already have the PHP, Composer, MySQL and Git installed.
 1. Run git clone https://github.com/silenceZheng66/Carnival_Booking_System.git or download .zip file to download the project
+2. Run 'composer install' to create needed directory(vendor).
+3. Run 'npm install' to create node_modules.
-2. Configure your own database information in the .env file, focus on following content.
+4. Configure your own database information in the .env file(just rename '.env.example' to '.env'),and then focus on following content.
    ```
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1